Sanchaksh/Notes-app/README.md

 # Notes Application

-React-native application for all phones, operating systems and platforms.
+React-native application for all phones, operating systems.
 The project was developed using React-natice, express, node and firebase.

 FOLLOWED CRUD:
 -Create